christophervatcher/config/containers.md

 Verify the DNS settings for the interface using `systemd-resolve --status`.

+## Migrating LXD Containers

+To migrate LXD containers from one host to another, the process is to setup the listening services on both endpoints.
+At least one LXD instance must be network-accessible.
+This configuration assumes the local LXD instance is private and thus must "push" its data to the remote LXD instance.

+1. Setup the remote LXD instance to listen on HTTPS with a shared key.

+remote$ lxc config set core.https_address [::]:8443
+remote$ lxc config set core.trust_password something-secure

+2. Setup the local LXD instance to also listen on HTTPS.

+local$ lxc config set core.https_address [::]:8443

+3. Add the remote LXD instance to the local LXD instance as a remote server.
+During this process, the remote server will prompt for the password so it can store the local's certificate.

+local$ lxc remote add <remote> <remote.ip>

+4. Check the local configuration.
+Ensure all device mounts, storage pools, network settings, and other settings are accounted for.

+local$ lxc config show <container>
+local$ lxc config device show <container>

+5. Move the local container.

+local$ lxc stop <container>
+local$ lxc move <container> <remote>: --mode=push local$ lxc storage volume <pool>/<volume> <remote>:<pool>/<volume> --mode=push

+6. Verify the configuration on the remote.

+remote$ lxc config show <container>
+remote$ lxc config device show <container>

 ## Snappy Snap Packages

 ### Snap Support in LXD Containers